open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/60-61-inference-for-a-single-proportion-q65/60-61-inference-for-a-single-proportion-q65.md

           - -1
           - 0
         - !!binary |
-          PQrXo3A9BkA=
+          XI/C9ShcAUA=
         lower_bound: !!python/object/apply:numpy.core.multiarray.scalar
         - *id001
         - !!binary |
-          XI/C9SgcT0A=
+          CtejcD3qTEA=
         upper_bound: !!python/object/apply:numpy.core.multiarray.scalar
         - *id001
         - !!binary |
-          UrgehevxUEA=
+          9ihcj8IVT0A=
         margin_of_error_part4: !!python/object/apply:numpy.core.multiarray.scalar
         - *id001
         - !!binary |
-          EoPAyqFF9j8=
+          8tJNYhBY8T8=
-        selected_option1: If the sample size were increased from 1559 Americans to 5000 Americans while keeping the confidence level and margin of error unchanged, the width of the confidence intervals would decrease.
-This would lead to a higher percentage of intervals that include the true population proportion in comparison to the initial scenario with 1559 Americans.
+        selected_option1: If we considered many random samples of 1961 Americans, and we calculated 95% confidence intervals for each, 95% of these intervals would include the true population proportion of Americans who think it's the government's responsibility to promote equality between men and women.
         selected_option2: The margin of error is independent of the variability in the responses from the sample population; it only depends on the sample size and confidence level.